Get instant support with our search!

 (c) Configure Automatic Picture Download - Web Beacon Protection

-- Under User Configuration > Administrative Templates > Microsoft Outlook {{version}} > Security > click Automatic Picture Download Settings.
+- Navigate to User Configuration > Administrative Templates → Microsoft Outlook {{version}} → Security.

 - Open Automatically Download Content for E-Mail from People in Safe Senders and Safe Recipients Lists.

-- Click Enabled > OK.
+- Click Enabled, followed by OK.

 (d) Custom Send From Domains and IP Addresses for Safe Senders